Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Introduction

 \section{Introduction}

+The following two notions are essential to describe the finite subgroup structure of certain infinite transformation groups.

-\begin{defn}[{\cite[Definition~1]{guld2020finite2nilpotent}}] A group $G$ nilpotently Jordan (of class at most $c$) if there is an integer $J_{G}$ such that every finite subgroup $F\leq G$ sits in a short exact sequence $1\to N\to F\to B\to 1$ where $N$ is nilpotent (of class at most $c$) and $|B|\leq J_G$.
-We get an equivalent definition if $N$ is not assumed to be normal in $G$, as replacing a subgroup of index $n$ by its normal core produces a normal subgroup of index at most $n!$. \end{defn}
+\begin{defn}[{\cite[Definition~2.1]{Popov} motivated by \cite{serre2009Cremona}; generalised by \cite[Definition~8.1]{ProkhorovShramov2014} and \cite[Definition~1]{guld2020finite2nilpotent}}] A group $G$ is called \emph{Jordan}, respectively \emph{solvably Jordan}, respectively \emph{nilpotently Jordan (of class at most $c$)}, if there is an integer $J_{G}$ such that every finite subgroup $F\leq G$ sits in a short exact sequence $1\to N\to F\to B\to 1$ where $|B|\leq J_G$ and $N$ is abelian, respectively solvable, respectively nilpotent (of class at most $c$). \end{defn} Note that we get an equivalent definition if $N$ is not assumed to be normal in $G$, as replacing a subgroup of index $n$ by its normal core produces a normal subgroup of index at most $n!$.